Pallav-19/Pallav-19/README.md

 # 💫About Me :
 🔭 I’m currently working on a chat application

-🌱 I’m currently learning Next.js and Redux
+🌱 I’m currently learning NestJS and Spring Boot

 👯 I’m looking to collaborate on an Open Source Project or Freelance Project